Bio-inspired tail oscillation enables robot fast crawling on deformable granular terrains: Conclusion

 \section{Conclusion}

 This study demonstrates that tail movement and morphology jointly influence robot locomotion performance in deformable granular substrates.
-When the tail support area is sufficient ($A \geq 8$ cm$^2$), oscillation locally fluidizes the medium, reducing body drag by 46\% and enabling a 20\% speed increase.
-In contrast, smaller tails ($A < 8$ cm$^2$) increase sinkage and reduce speed, highlighting a co-design challenge where tail shape and motion must be considered together.
+When the tail support area is sufficient ($A \geq 8$ cm$^2$), oscillation locally fluidizes the medium, reducing body drag by 46\% and enabling a 17\% speed increase.
+In contrast, smaller tails ($A < 8$ cm$^2$) increase sinkage and reduce speed, highlighting the need to optimize tail shape and motion together.

-Our key contribution is the establishment of tail co-design as a principle for bio-inspired robotics: oscillation fluidizes the substrate but also promotes sinkage, and only adequate tail size allows the benefits of oscillation to outweigh the drawbacks.
+Our key contribution is the establishment of a tail co-design principle for bio-inspired locomotion on deformable substrates: oscillation fluidizes the substrate but also promotes sinkage, and only adequate tail size allows the benefits of oscillation to outweigh the drawbacks.
 This finding reframes tail design as an integrated system problem, showing how morphology and motion must be optimized in tandem to enhance locomotion performance.

-Our results lay the foundation for future research to further explore additional strategies to improve mobility in challenging deformable media, such as the modulation of tail oscillation frequency or tail shape for more efficient drag reduction.
+Our results lay the foundation for future research to explore additional strategies to improve mobility in challenging deformable media, such as tail oscillation frequency modulation or tail shape modification for more efficient drag reduction across different deformable terrains.
 These principles are crucial for enabling next-generation bio-inspired robots with the ability to traverse natural, complex terrains such as sand and mud, and to assist in applications such as disaster recovery, planetary exploration, and agricultural operations.